GabrielBena/boolean_nca_cc/docs/design_doc_ko_selfatt.md

 ## Testing Strategy

+we are creating a testing suite to get a comprehensive understanding of each component that could affect the knockout experiment results logged to wandb.
+This means we have to start from the fundamentals and work our way through the codebase.
+The detailed tests are broken down below.

 **NOTE**: All results from each testing stage should be documented in `tests/testing_suite_results.md` for systematic tracking and validation.

 ### Ground-Up Component Isolation Testing
+All testing scripts should be in tests/

+The tests should reflect the functions as they are used in the actual codebase / training and eval run.

+IMPORTANT: For each testing script, the functions that are being tested might have dependencies on other parts of the codebase.
+So we need to read the files that are being imported into the test scripts as well to get a clear understanding of the methods.
+Before writing any test script, please identify the substructure of the codebase it represents and how the scripts and functions fit together.
+Then, see how the specific implementation can be tested according to our plan by consulting with me on this structure and proposed tests.

+IMPORTANT: CONSULT WITH ME, do not implement unless I say so.
+I want part of the report to give me an overview of the structures being tested, as well as the rationale behind each test.

 #### Level 1: Foundational Components (Boolean Circuit Core)